 What’s new with Wawanesa?

-Wawanesa earned a Bankrate Score of 2.8 out of 5.0, as it lacks some of the things that the best car insurance companies tend to have, like a mobile app, local agencies and 24/7 customer support.
-Its consistently high customer satisfaction ranking with J.D.
-Power and typically holds a solid financial stability rating from AM Best (although it currently earns a C++ (Marginal) rating following news of its intent to sell its U.S. subsidiary).
+Wawanesa has a Bankrate Score of 3.2 out of 5.0, as it lacks some of the things that the best car insurance companies tend to have, like a mobile app, local agencies and 24/7 customer support.
+On the plus side, it holds a solid financial stability rating from AM Best of A+ (Superior).

-Additionally, Wawanesa insurance is currently only offered in California.
-In addition to state-required coverage, like bodily injury and property damage liability, drivers may opt to include special vehicle equipment coverage, which insures aftermarket customizations and equipment added to the vehicle, and vehicle manufacturer replacement parts.
-With this optional coverage, car parts can be replaced with original equipment manufacturer (OEM) parts after a covered accident instead of standard or aftermarket parts.
+Wawanesa insurance is currently only offered in California.
+In addition to state-required coverage like bodily injury and property damage liability, drivers may include special vehicle equipment coverage to insure aftermarket customizations and equipment added to the vehicle.
+You may also opt for coverage that assures repairs and replacements are completed with original equipment manufacturer (OEM) parts instead of standard or aftermarket parts in the case of a covered accident.

 Pros and cons of Wawanesa car insurance